Atos empowers telecommunications in an age of 5G and multi-cloud

 "Many of our customers have started a lot of discussions with us about how they can move to the cloud?
 How can they accelerate the migration of their applications to the cloud?
 Where should they process their data?
 How should they secure their data?
-If they move to cloud is it possible that they can also accelerate the rationalisation of their data centre and even consolidate some of the data centre?
+If they move to cloud is it possible that they can also accelerate the rationalisation of their data center and even consolidate some of the data center?
 These are all common questions that we hear from our customers," says Atos executive vice president and global head of telco, media, technology industry, Jean-Philippe Poirault.

 Organisations see benefits within the public cloud that could help their IT systems to become more agile, perform better, and ultimately reap the rewards of scale on-demand from hyperscale providers.

 5G, will also transform where data is processed - as much as 80% will be processed outside of data centers, says Poirault.